Cisco Secure Workload

 Once the bandwidth is depleted with malicious traffic, legitimate traffic carrying DNS queries from legitimate sources cannot contact the authoritative servers.
 DNS flood attacks differ from DNS amplification attacks.
 Unlike DNS floods, DNS amplification attacks reflect and amplify traffic off unsecured DNS servers to hide the attack’s origin and increase its effectiveness.

-Random Subdomain DDoS attacks are becoming popular in recent attacks, such as in the Mirai attack on Dyn.
+Random Subdomain DDoS attacks, such as the Mirai attack on Dyn, have become popular recently.
 In these DNS attacks, many queries are sent for a single or a few target domains, yet they include highly varying nonexistent subdomains generated randomly.

-This denial of service attack hits a domain’s authoritative name servers with multiple requests for random, nonexistent subdomains.
-The name servers become bogged down when replying to these phony requests and need help to respond to legitimate queries.
+This denial-of-service attack hits a domain’s authoritative name servers with multiple requests for random, nonexistent subdomains.
+The name servers become bogged down when replying to these phony requests and need help responding to legitimate queries.
 These attacks are also called NXDomain attacks; they can result in denial of service at the recursive resolver level.

 Then, we have DNS tunneling, which we briefly mentioned.
 DNS tunneling is frequently used to deliver payloads encoded in DNS queries and responses, exfiltrate data, and execute command and control attacks as the attackers use SSH, TCP, or HTTP to pass, for example, Malware or stolen information into DNS queries undetected.

 This allows the bad actor to exfiltrate sensitive data in small chunks within DNS requests to bypass security.
-With the amount of DNS traffic and requests a network typically sees, attackers can hide data theft easily.
+With the amount of DNS traffic and requests a network typically sees, attackers can easily hide data theft.

 The bad actor can use standard protocols like TCP or SSH, encoded within DNS protocol requests.
 At the same time, it is not an attack on DNS.
 This form of malicious activity can use DNS to exfiltrate data.